15 Best Things to Do in Arches National Park

 Since Moab is so far east in Utah, recommending the best things to do in the area entirely depends on what direction you’re driving to or from.

-Therefore, the list below is fairly broad, but I wanted to include a list of adventures, both within and a few hours in any direction of Moab, which is why these recommendations come from Utah, Arizona, Colorado, and New Mexico!
+Therefore, the list below is fairly broad, but I wanted to include a list of adventures within a few hours in any direction of Moab, which is why these recommendations come from Utah, Arizona, Colorado, and New Mexico!

 1. Dead Horse Point State Park (Sunset)